s-victor/TinyPedal/docs/customization.md

     vehicle_name_width
 Set vehicle name display width, value in chars, such as 10 = 10 chars.

+    vehicle_name_align_center
+Align vehicle name in the center when enabled.
+Default is left alignment when disabled.

     show_time_gap
 Show relative time gap between player and opponents.